JFLarvoire/today/README.md

 - Options "C++/CLI support" and "Standard Library modules" (In the list at the right of the installation wizard)

 Today uses the make system from the [NMaker](https://github.com/JFLarvoire/NMaker) project as a sub-project.
-If you've not cloned the today project recursively, run `git submodule update`.
+If you've not cloned the today project recursively, run `git submodule update --init`.
 This downloads NMaker files into the NMaker subdirectory.

 Run `NMaker\include\configure.bat`.